eksctl-io/eksctl/userdocs/README.md

 The `eksctl.io` site is still live, but in the future it will redirect to the AWS Docs.

-# Writing and publishing user docs
+# Writing and publishing docs on eksctl.io

+As of July 2025, the `eksctl.io` domain is owned by AWS Legal.
+The DNS has been migrated to Route53.
+The site hosting has been migrated to AWS Amplify.

 The user docs are written in [MkDocs](https://www.mkdocs.org/) using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 Install `mkdocs` and then you can do the following: